-This would imply $|L(1/2+it,\chi)| \ll q^{\frac{7}{36} + \varepsilon}$, and note $\frac{7}{36} > \frac{3}{16}$, so this would not improve on the Burgess bound.
+This would imply $|L(1/2+it,\chi)| \ll_{\eps} q^{\frac{7}{36} + \varepsilon}$, and note $\frac{7}{36} > \frac{3}{16}$, so this would not improve on the Burgess bound.

-The analysis of $g(\chi,\psi)$ becomes more complicated for $q=p^n$ with larger $n$, and without further effort it is not clear what bounds would be obtained for general $n$.
+The analysis of $g(\chi,\psi)$ becomes more complicated for $q=p^n$ with larger $n$.
 Since there are complementary methods well-suited to treat the depth-aspect (as in \cite{Milicevic} \cite{BlomerMili}, and other papers), we content ourselves here with the restriction to $q$ cube-free.
-It would nevertheless be desirable to extend the approach in this paper to more general $q$.
-For example, one might consider moduli $q$ of the form $p r$ where $p$ is a large prime, and $r$ is a relatively smaller integer which is not necessarily cube-free.
-In this case, a subconvex bound of the form $p^{1/6+\varepsilon} r^{\theta}$, for some $\theta \leq 1/4$, say, might still be of interest.

-Remark added August 28, 2019: In \cite{PetrowYoungFourth}, written after the first version of the present paper, the authors have extended all the cubic moment bounds stated in Section \ref{section:results} to hold for arbitrary $q$.
+Remark added August 28, 2019: In \cite{PetrowYoungFourth}, written after the first version of the present paper, we have extended all the cubic moment bounds stated in Section \ref{section:results} to hold for arbitrary $q$.
 More precisely, \cite{PetrowYoungFourth} contains proofs of Conjectures \ref{conj:characterSumBoundIntermediateCase} and \ref{conj:Zproperties} from the present paper, which are shown here to imply the cubic moment bounds for general $q$.